To educate children, parents and the community in order to promote nutritional health and maximize student potential.

 To eliminate weekend hunger in our community and ensure children and families have knowledge to make informed nutritional choices.

-FIT – Food In Tummies is an innovative program designed by The Junior League of Austin (JLA) in collaboration with the Del Valle Independent School District (DVISD) to provide weekend nourishment to children grades K through 5th who qualify for the National School Lunch Program (NSLP), which offers free and reduced meals to school children.
-During the 2018‐2019 school year, the FIT program will provide approximately 950 backpacks each week for 34 weeks to the entire student populations at both Baty Elementary and Hillcrest Elementary.
-The JLA provides more than 200 volunteers to pack the backpacks, deliver them to the school each Friday, collect the empty bags, and then re‐pack them with food for the following week.
-Healthy recipe cards and nutrition tips, written in both English and Spanish, are also included in the packs for students to share with their families.
+Food In Tummies (FIT) is an innovative program designed by The Junior League of Austin (JLA) in collaboration with the Del Valle Independent School District (DVISD) that provides weekend nourishment to children grades K through 5th across two elementary school campuses.
+During the 2019‐2020 school year, the FIT program provided approximately 950 backpacks each week for 34 weeks to the entire student populations at both Baty Elementary and Hillcrest Elementary.
+Each week, the JLA, thanks tothe support of more than 250 volunteers, packs the backpacks, delivers them , collects the empty bags, and then re‐pack them with food for the following week.
+Each backpack also includes a flyer in both English and Spanish with healthy tips and other important information for students to share with their families.

 “Nearly 90 percent of our student population lives at or below the poverty line,” Celina Bley, Del Valle ISD Assistant Superintendent of Finance and Operations, said.
 “The FIT program makes a real impact—not only with the weekly backpacks, but the community interaction our children receive when members of the Junior League come on our campus each week.”